 Ecosystem Analysis

-One of the most important things to us at Donor Organizer Hub is that we learn from and share what is and isn’t working to organize donors from thousands of hours of training, coaching, and convening donor organizers.
-Here are some patterns we witnessed in 2024 on what brought in more donors and volunteers, and what didn’t.
+One of the most important things to us at Donor Organizer Hub is that we share our learnings from thousands of hours of training, coaching, and convening donor organizers.
+Here are some patterns we witnessed in 2025: what brought in more donors and volunteers, and what didn’t?

 What Worked